rolandsarosy/unreal-engine-cpp-multiplayer-course/README.md

    - Support for Actions (one-time) and Effects (over-time).
    - Blueprint Action & Effect support for easy iteration for designers.
    - Some actions include:
-      - Damaging projectile ability
+      - Damaging projectile ability.
-      - Black hole projectile ability (gravity affects simulating objects)
+      - Black hole projectile ability (gravity affects simulating objects).
-      - Dash ability (projectile teleportation)
+      - Dash ability (projectile teleportation).
-      - Reflection ability (reflects projectiles back attackers)
+      - Reflection ability (reflects projectiles back attackers).
    - Some effects include:
-      - Fire damage over time effect
+      - Fire damage over time effect.
-      - Stunned effect
+      - Stunned effect.
-      - Thorns effect (reflects a percentage of damage back to the attacker)
+      - Thorns effect (reflects a percentage of damage back to the attacker).
 - **An AttributeSystem holding the Health and Rage of the player and relevant information.**
    - Rage is given to the player upon receiving damage.
    - Replication support with server-side authentication.